Blue Chip and Million Dollar Mustangs

 During Ford’s “Total Performance” advertising campaign in the ‘60s, Mustangs were a favorite platform for drag racing.
 Two significant examples are the World Champion, a 1965 Mustang, driven by Gas Ronda, and the Winternationals Superstock Champion, a 1968 Cobra Jet Mustang, driven by Al Joniec.
 In 2018, the ’65 Mustang sold for $324,000.
 At the same auction, the Cobra Jet received a high bid of $250,000, but didn’t sell because it was below the seller’s reserve.

 The first generation Boss cars were produced between 1969 and 1971.
 The small block cars (the 302 cid in ’69 and ’70 and the 351 cid in 1971) were produced with special track oriented packages.
 A moderate number of these were built, and quite a few show up at classic car sales, particularly the 302s.
-These cars typically go for $60,000 to $100,000, but prime examples can sell for much more.
+These range in price anywhere from $70,000 to $150,000, with prime examples selling for even more.

 The “King Boss,” though, in terms of collector excitement, is the Boss 429.
 FoMoCo, with the help of Kar Kraft, literally stuffed this big-block engine in ’69 and ’70 Mustangs in order to sell enough cars that would qualify the Boss 429 engine for NASCAR.
-Therefore, a limited number were built (849 in 1969 and 499 in 1970), making the 429 a very sought-after muscle car.
-The average price for these cars is around $250,000, but some low mileage, well documented cars have sold for over $400,000.
+Therefore, a limited number were built (849 in 1969 and 499 in 1970), making the 429 a very sought-after muscle car. $400,000, but some low mileage, well-documented cars sell closer to $500,000.
+Although all Boss 429 Mustangs had essentially the same options, a limited number of the cars built in 1969 were equipped with the special 820-S engine, which adds to their value.

 The first Mustang produced (serial number 001), as most prototype Mustangs, remain in FoMoCo’s corporate collection, and therefore, we may never know their market value.
 However, there is one car from the early days of the pony car’s development that has exchanged hands in public – the 1964 1/2 Mustang III, commonly referred to as the “Shorty Mustang.”
 As the name implies, it was built with a shorter wheel base to be a true two-seat sports car.
 The design never made it into production, because Ford Marketing determined a four-seater is what the public really wanted.
 Nevertheless, this rare concept Mustang gives us an idea of what a car from the early days of Mustang is worth.
 In 2015, “Shorty” sold for $511,500.1964 1/2 Shorty Mustang1964 1/2 Shorty Mustang